Links on SoundGuys may earn us a commission. Learn more.

 Which driver type is the best?

 As with all things, you have to make a cost-benefit analysis.
-Sure, you could blindly say that electrostatic drivers are “best,” but that would be a gross oversimplification.
-Assuming that most of us operate within constrained budgets and don’t need the most accurate frequency response, dynamic drivers do make the most sense.
+Sure, you could say that electrostatic drivers are the “best,” but that would be a gross oversimplification.
+Dynamic drivers make the most sense since most of us operate within constrained budgets and don’t need the most accurate response.
 They’re cost-effective and pretty robust.
-Whether you want something cheap and functional or luxurious and analytical, dynamic drivers have you covered.
+Whether you want something cheap and functional or precise and analytical, dynamic drivers have you covered.

-Of course, if audio is your passion and you have the means to pursue that passion, planar magnetic, electrostatic, and balanced armature-driven headphones are worthy upgrades.
-Although these driver types require a bit more shopping around, there are plenty of options out there.
-And as demonstrated by the Monoprice Monolith 1060, not all planar magnetic headphones have to set you back thousands of dollars.
+Of course, if audio is your passion and you can pursue that passion, planar magnetic, electrostatic, and balanced armature-driven headphones or earbuds are worthy of potential upgrades.
+Although these driver types require a bit more shopping around, plenty of options exist.
+As the Monoprice Monolith M1570C demonstrates, planar magnetic headphones don’t have to set you back thousands of dollars.